The 80/20 Rule: How To Achieve More With Less In Life

 Fact #1: Understanding that Less is More

 Firstly, not everything is equal.
 No matter what you do, there are always a few vital tasks that matter more.
-You want to focus on the vital few, the 20% high-impact tasks, rather than spread yourself thin.
+You want to focus on the vital few, the 20% high-value tasks, rather than spread yourself thin.

 This is also known as “Less is More” where doing less will net you more results.
 This is the same as being effective rather than efficient, something that I talk about in my time management posts.